pbv-public/partner-sdk-nodejs/README.md

 # PB Vision Partner Documentation <!-- omit in toc -->

 The easiest way to use the PB Vision AI Engine is to simply share a link to your video file.
-Our AI usually works on each video for about an hour for a standard length game, so we'll notify your servers when the results are ready.
+Our AI usually works on each video for about 30 minutes for a standard length game, so we'll notify your servers when the results are ready.

 - [Installation](#installation)